kyoung/trek/PMO.md

   + Thruster navigation for helm
   + Library / Logs
   + Working sector nav
+- Some kind of computer interface for querying and library functions

 # Alpha Test Issues
 Feedback taken from real user testing